South Australian photographers

 4. The pose and costume of the people depicted.

-5. The furnishings, foreground and background depicted in
+5. The furnishings, foreground and background depicted in the photograph.

 The following searchable database can aid your research.